 Apart from the main theses, your plan should allocate time for survey breaks, jokes, communication with the audience and Q&A sessions.

-3. Rehearse.
 Do not limit yourself to rehearsing in front of the mirror.
 Go to the webinar room and rehearse with the recording turned on.
 Watch the video and consider what you could improve.
 Arrange a test webinar to prevent any technical issues.

 Invite at least one person to enter your webinar room as a participant and test it together by using different modes and tools.
 It’s better to be safe than sorry.

-4. Know what your webinar service can and cannot do.
 Does it have a mailing system and how many emails can you send?
 What file formats does it support and can participants turn on their webcams?
 How does recording work?
 Do you or your participants need to install certain apps to attend a webinar?
 You must know everything.

-5. Choose a convenient event format.
 Opt for an event format that fits your audience and use it to the fullest: for instance, you may create unique premium content or share the recording via email, blog, etc. It’s a good idea to post-webinar excerpts on the third-party websites and your social media channels.
 Webinars do take a lot of time and effort, but the payoff is definitely worth it.

 1. Choosing a webinar topic.
 Useful are: Google Analytics statistics, FAQs, thematic forums and subscribers’ feedback.